 Analyzing Fastly's Unusual Options Activity

-Shares of Fastly (NYSE:FSLY) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $50.88.
+Shares of Fastly (NYSE:FSLY) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $51.26.

 - Sentiment: BEARISH